 During an audit of one of the larger non-profit organizations in the Netherlands, that is active worldwide, it was discovered that there was someone who walked through the building all day.
-Upon inquiring what he was doing all day, he said he went through all the rooms to loosen badly stamped stamps for reuse.
+Upon inquiring what he was doing all day, he said he went through all the rooms to loosen poorly stamped stamps for reuse.
 He was able to find at least 3 to 4 a day, and that was about 50 euros a month.
 He and his immediate superior thought it was a waste to waste those stamps.
-That he himself costs more than 2,000 euros per month did not matter.
+That he costs more than 2,000 euros per month did not matter.
 It was about the principle.
 At least, he had learned that 30 years ago in high school.

 Not to mention the billions that are thrown away by bad management and leadership.
-During a visit to my orphanage in Ghana a woman from America came to me.
+During a visit to my orphanage in Ghana, a woman from America came to me.
 She had heard that I was able to make improvements every year and that the entire community had been involved in doing good things.
-She wanted to know how I did that because she was sent by the church to bring every year, for the last 7 years, $ 40,000 to Accra, the capital of Ghana.
+She wanted to know how I did that because she was sent by the church to bring every year, for the last seven years, $ 40,000 to Accra, the capital of Ghana.
 Her job was to make sure it was spent well to the right cause.
-But every year when she came back she could not help but notice that the money and the people she had given the money to had disappeared without any result.
+But every year when she came back, she could not help but notice that the money and the people she had given the money to had disappeared without any result.

 So for me no profit sector and no non-profit sector.
 I wanted the middle way.
 Meaningful Profit we name it.
 But few companies are still working on that, so that will be a limited number of customers and not a great business model.